Superaitor/PhysicsFinalProject/README.md

-NOTE: Look at the final project PDF for a more readable version of this readme.
+NOTE; For a more readable version of this, look at the end of the final project PDF

 The following functions are not an exhaustive list of all the functions made in the project, but only the most important ones / the ones that should be called.
 Some of the functions that aren’t meant to be called (such as noise_simulator) are explained in the project document above.
 These are the only functions that are meant to be called by the user, do not call the others.